Home Staging Is Not What You See on HGTV

 Perhaps unknown to the average Realtor, above all else, there is an art to home staging.
 After all, there’s a whole giant industry based around it.
 It’s so much more than clearing the countertops.
 It’s creating your best first impression look, so buyers are drawn into your home, sweeping them off their feet, causing them to fall in love with it, to the point they have to have it, and will gladly pay you extra money to get it.

 That’s what I do as your home stylist.
-You can declutter and put your family photos away but you need a professional stylist to create the best red carpet look for your home that will sweep your buyers off their feet.
+You can declutter and put your family photos away but you need an award winning professional stylist to create the best red carpet look for your home that will sweep your buyers off their feet.
 Your job is to find that person with the right broom.

 Remember, the way you live in your home and the way you sell your house are two different ways.
 Consequently, selling your home is a beauty pageant and a competition.
 You need to be ready.
 There will always be another house that looks better than yours if you don’t create your best red carpet look for your home.
 I’ve seen your competition and I’m in it to win it.
 Game on!